TheArctesian/marxist.store/Books/Plan.md

     - [ ] 1940: On New Democracy
     - [ ] 1950: The Chinese Revolution and the Chinese Communist Party
     - [ ] 1964: Quotations from Chairman Mao Tse-tung
+- György Lukács
+    - [ ] 1920 The Theory of the Novel
+    - [ ] 1923: History and Class Consciousness
+    - [ ] 1924: Lenin: A Study in the Unity of His Thought
+    - [ ] 1925: Tactics and Ethics
+    - [ ] 1926: Tailism and the Dialectic
 - Jean-Paul Stare
     - [ ] 1957: Search for a Method  1895: The Development of the Monist View of History" - 1895
     - [ ] 1960: Critique of Dialectical Reason